 - Presents an emphasis on the role of epigenetics and brain plasticity in brain development and behavior

-Neuroscientists, grad students, postdocs, researchers in the biological and biomedical sciences
+Early graduate students, senior undergraduates, postdocs, neuroscientists, researchers in the biological and biomedical sciences

 General Perspectives in Brain Development